Skip to main content

 By Thomas Rosen

 One of the basic components of any well-rounded estate plan is a will, sometimes referred to as a “last will and testament.”
 A will is arguably the most important document that individuals should leave behind after death.
 Without it, a person is said to die intestate and the distribution of property and other provisions are determined under state law — not based on what the decedent wanted.
+A last will and testament ensures that your financial wishes are carried out after you die.

 Types of Wills